 Students of Shodo

 About the Author: Shozo Sato is a master of traditional Zen arts, and has received the Order of Sacred Treasure from the Emperor of Japan for his contributions in teaching Japanese traditions.
-His areas of expertise include ikebana (flower arranging), chanoyu (tea ceremony), and Japanese theater, as well as sumi-e (ink painting).
+His areas of expertise include ikebana (flower arranging), chanoyu (tea ceremony), and Japanese theater as well as sumi-e (ink painting).
 He conducts workshops on ikebana and sumi-e throughout the U.S., Asia and Europe and is the author of numerous books including Tea Ceremony, Shodo: The Quiet Art of Japanese Zen Calligraphy and The Art of Sumi-e.
 He was the founding director of Japan House at the University of Illinois, where he is Professor Emeritus and continues to teach Japanese arts.
-He currently splits his time between Fort Bragg, CA and Champaign, IL.
+Shozo Sato resides in Champaign, IL.